benjamin-asr/benjamin-asr.github.io/docs/Installation.md

 WARNING:
 At the moment Benjamin-ASR prioritizes enabling user and increase the productivity.
-Unfortunately due to lack of resources, security receiving less attention.
-Therefore, it is not advisable to install this software on end-user machines where security is a concern.
+Unfortunately due to lack of resources, security received less attention.
+Therefore, it is not advisable to install this software on a end-user machines where security is a concern.

 # Requirements